VioletLiu0620/fall-detection-multimodal/README.md

 ## Key engineering findings

-**Caught a data leak that was inflating accuracy to 98%.** Of 5,440 keypoint files in the training dataset, only 1,539 turned out to be unique by MD5 content hash, 72% were byte-identical duplicates scattered across folders.
-A random train/test split put copies of the same file on both sides, so the model was partly being graded on data it had memorized.
-Deduplicating by content hash before splitting dropped the reported accuracy from a misleading 98% to a real 91%.
+- Deduplicating the training files exposed a data leak that inflated accuracy to 98%.
+Out of 5,440 keypoint files in FallVision, only 1,539 were unique.
+The remaining 72% were byte-identical duplicates scattered across folders.
+A standard random train/test split placed identical copies on both sides, letting the model memorize files.
+Cleaning out duplicate hashes brought the real accuracy to 91%.

-**Caught a latent double-normalization bug before it reached a trained model.** The skeleton-centering and scaling transform originally lived only inside the training `Dataset` (`FallDataset`'s `transform` argument), not in `process_one_video` itself; `predict.py` calls `process_one_video` directly and never touches `Dataset`, so its inputs were normalized correctly the whole time.
-Later the same transform moved into `process_one_video` so preprocessing is self-contained, which meant `data.py`'s `get_dataloaders` would have started applying it twice (once inside `process_one_video`, again via `Dataset`) had the model been retrained without changing anything else.
-Reading the two code paths side by side caught this, and `Dataset`'s `transform` was set to `None` before it ever produced a checkpoint.
-No model was retrained in between, so neither the FallVision 91% nor the GMDCSA24 result below was ever generated from a mismatched or double-normalized input; the bug is a real one, but it never shipped a bad number.
+- Inspecting the training pipeline caught a double-normalization bug before training ruined a checkpoint.
+The spatial scaling transform was running inside the `Dataset` class, but `process_one_video` was also scaling inputs directly.
+Had the dataset been reassembled without setting `Dataset` transform parameters to `None`, inputs would have been normalized twice.

-**Ran a cross-dataset generalization test, which most similar projects skip.** Testing on a second, independently collected dataset (GMDCSA24) is what actually surfaces domain shift instead of hiding behind a single in-distribution number.
-See [`RESULTS.md`](RESULTS.md).
+- Testing across datasets revealed heavy domain shift.
+Evaluating on GMDCSA24 dropped fall recall from 0.89 to 0.66, showing how badly single-dataset benchmarks mask real-world degradation.

 ## Approach

-**Pipeline:** video &rarr; YOLOv8-Pose keypoint extraction (17 COCO joints per frame) &rarr; per-video cleanup &rarr; CNN classifier.
+Video clips pass through YOLOv8-Pose to extract 17 COCO keypoints per frame before entering a 2D CNN classifier (`Fall2d` in `src/helper_functions.py`).

-**Preprocessing** (`src/preprocess.py`), per video:
+Per-video preprocessing in `src/preprocess.py` cleans and formats spatial data through four steps:
-1. Deduplicate skeletons within a frame.
-Some frames have more than one detected skeleton (a real person plus a low-confidence phantom detection); keep the one with the highest average confidence.
+1. Skeletons within a single frame are deduplicated by picking the detection with the highest average confidence score.
-2. Reshape the long-format keypoint CSV into a `(frames, 17, 3)` array: 17 joints, each with x, y, and detection confidence.
+2. Long-format CSV keypoints reshape into a `(frames, 17, 3)` tensor tracking 17 joints across x, y, and confidence values.
-3. Resample every video to a fixed 64 frames via linear interpolation, so variable-length clips all end up the same shape.
+3. Linear interpolation resamples every video to 64 frames to standardize clip length.
-4. Normalize: center each skeleton on the mid-hip point (removes absolute position) and scale to roughly a unit range.
+4. Joints center on the mid-hip point and scale to unit range to remove position bias.

-**Model** (`Fall2d` in `src/helper_functions.py`): a small 2D CNN that treats each clip as a `(3, 64, 17)` image, 3 channels for x/y/confidence, 64 frames as height, 17 joints as width, so its filters pick up motion patterns across neighboring frames and joints.
-Two conv blocks, max pooling, dropout, and a linear classifier.
+The classifier treats the clip as a `(3, 64, 17)` tensor, mapping 3 channels across 64 frames (height) and 17 joints (width).
+Two convolutional blocks, max pooling, dropout, and a final linear layer learn spatial motion patterns across adjacent joints and frames.

-**Regularization:** on the deduplicated dataset the model overfit hard.
-Input scaling, dropout, and on-the-fly Gaussian-noise augmentation of joint coordinates during training brought the train/test gap down from about 12 points to about 3.
+Because the model overfit early on the smaller deduplicated dataset, regularization was applied during training.
+Input scaling, dropout, and on-the-fly Gaussian noise added to joint coordinates brought the train/test performance gap down from 12 percentage points to 3.

 ## Audio Exploration (Not Integrated)